The Dodge Charger Daytona Was so Dominant NASCAR Had to Ban It

-Nonetheless, the Dodge Charger Daytona proved it wasn’t all talk and continued to cross first on race days.
+Nonetheless, the Dodge Charger Daytona proved it wasn’t all talk and continued to cross first on subsequent race days.

 What made the Dodge Charger Daytona such a powerhouse

 Handling and braking were already a part of the Charger platform.
-But for this racing dominant variation, Dodge included a rear stabilizer wing, fender-mounted cooling scoops for braking, and a cap over the rear window.
+But for this dominant racing variation, Dodge included a rear stabilizer wing, fender-mounted cooling scoops for braking, and a cap over the rear window.

-Why officials said, ‘no more’ to the Dodge Charger Daytona
+Why officials said no more to the Dodge Charger Daytona